1st Quarter classes begin the week of September 8, 2025.

 Open Spots: 5

 Little kids will learn the basics of hand sewing and discover it is "sew simple" to create fun things they can play with and use every day.
-Third quarter, kids will sew an adorable dino family and their Jurassic accessories: a t-rex, stegosaurus, triceratops, baby dino in an egg, a palm tree, and a volcano.
+First quarter, Sew Simple students will sew a storybook with memorable characters from a children's class tale.
 Kids will learn practical sewing skills such as pinning and placement, a running stitch, attaching a button, scissor skills, and stuffing.
 The group will be working with pre-cut felt components from kits that will be enhanced with buttons and accessories.
 Since students may work at different rates, some projects may not be completed in class and will be sent home to finish sewing with the newly learned skills.
 Students should be at age/grade level for fine motor skills for this class and should be a minimum of age 6.
-There is a supply fee of $35.00 due payable to the instructor on/before the first day of class.
-Topics in this series include: Sew a Storybook (Quarter 1), Silly Sea Stuffies (Quarter 2), Dynamic Dino Family (Quarter 3), and Keeper's Critters (Quarter 4).
+A material fee of $40.00 is due payable to the instructor on the first day of class.
+Note: Project themes or materials are subject to change due to availability or sourcing at the time of the class.
+Topics in this series include: Sew a Story (Quarter 1), Monster Mash-Up (Quarter 2), Polar Pals (Quarter 3), and Fairytale Fun (Quarter 4).

 1:00 pm-1:55 pm